How to Convert String into Integer in Python

 All data types in Python, including integers and strings, are objects.
 Often when writing Python code, you will need to convert one data type to another.
 For example, to perform a math operation on a number represented as a string, it needs to be converted into an integer.

 In this article, we’ll show you how to convert a Python string to an integer.

 int() function returns a decimal integer object from a given number or string.
 It takes the following form:

 x- String or number to be converted to an integer.

 base- It represents the numeral system of the first argument.
 Its value can be 0 and 2–36.
+This argument is optional.
 If no base is given, the default is 10 (decimal integer).

 Usually, integers are expressed in hexadecimal (base 16), decimal (base 10), octal (base 8), or binary (base 2) notation.

-If the given argument cannot be represented as an integer, the function will throw a
+If the given string cannot be represented as an integer, the function will throw a

 Converting a Python String into Integer